All images and texts included on this website are protected by copyright. They may be reproduced for personal or educational use only.

 First one-person exhibition at Gimpel Fils in London in June.
 Begins to work in sheet metal and bronze.
 Orpheus (Theme on Electronics) commissioned for Mullard House, London.

 Created C.B.E. in New Year's Honours List.
 Ben Nicholson leaves St Ives for Switzerland.
 Exhibition at Gimpel Fils, London, in June.
 Major bronze sculpture Meridian commissioned for State House, London.

 Exhibition organised by the British Council opens at the fifth São Paulo Bienal in September: Hepworth is awarded the major prize.
 The exhibition travels throughout South America in 1960.
 Visits New York for the first time in October for her exhibition at the Galerie Chalette.
 To Paris to complete work on Meridian, which is being cast by Susse Frères.
 Begins to work with the Morris Singer foundry in London.

+February, acquires the Palais de Danse, a former cinema and dance hall, opposite Trewyn Studio for use as a workshop, especially for works to be cast in bronze, and as a store and display space.
 Barbara Hepworth: Life and Work published, with a text by J. P. Hodin and a catalogue of the sculptures compiled by her son-in-law Alan Bowness.
 BBC television film Barbara Hepworth directed by John Read.
 Exhibition at Gimpel Fils, London, May–June.